 Fees and Requirements

-If the idea of a savings account is to set aside money for a long time, for instance, college expenses, then it is best to find a savings account that can keep reasonable pace with the rate of inflation.
-There is no point saving money for years only to find that the money has lost most of its purchasing power.
+If your teen's justification for a savings account is to set aside money for the long term, then it's best to find a savings account that can keep a reasonable pace with the rate of inflation.
+There is little point in saving money with a bank, only to find that the money has lost most of its purchasing power due to inflation.